Gomuro/DailyQuestApp/README.md

 # DailyQuestApp 🎯

+> ⚠️ **Development Status**: This app is currently in active development and not ready for public use.
+The repository is public for demonstration purposes only.

 A fun and engaging Android app that provides daily quests and rewards to keep users motivated and entertained.
 Complete daily challenges, maintain streaks, and earn points while enjoying beautiful animations and a modern user interface.

 ## ✨ Features